 A new mental health support scheme for all NHS doctors in England has been launched to help those in the profession cope with the pressures of the role.

-The programme, which will be available to 110,000 more doctors, builds upon a similar scheme for GPs and trainee doctors that was introduced in 2017 and will provide confidential support for those suffering from poor mental health.
+The programme will build upon a scheme for GPs and trainee doctors introduced in 2017 but will be extended to a further 110,000 doctors.
+It will provide confidential support for those suffering from poor mental health.

 NHS England chief executive Simon Stevens said: “The NHS is significantly improving mental health treatment for patients, but sometimes their doctors need our support too.

 “This new funding will help all NHS doctors by providing a safe, confidential non-stigmatising service to turn to when they are struggling and need help.

 “It means the NHS will now have the most comprehensive national mental health support offer to doctors of any country’s health system in the world.
 Ultimately it will be patients and not just their doctors who will benefit.”

 The announcement was made as the Society of Occupational Medicine (SOM) and The Louise Tebboth Foundation published a report that showed UK doctors were at greater risk of work-related stress, burnout and depression than the general population.